OneSparse/OneSparse/README.md

 dense, the sparsity of the data doesn't matter to the math, but it does matter to how efficiently the matrix is implemented internally.

-pgGraphBLAS is a postgres extension that provides access to two new
+OneSparse is a postgres extension that provides access to two new
 types: `matrix` and `vector`, as well as the GraphBLAS api to manipulate these types.
 Aggregate functions are provided to build matrices from SQL queries, and set-returning functions are also